Supabase Vault: Store Secrets Securely in Postgres

 $$;

-NB: Tweak the path to the generated types file to match your project structure.
+Adjust the output path to match your project structure.

 name,